 Councils can opt in or out of the protocol arrangements at any time by notifying us in writing.

-These councils have formally indicated their support for the principles of the protocol:
+Councils that are currently signatories are formally indicating their support for the principles of the protocol.